physimals/asl-docs/gui_tutorial.rst

 To do this we need to tell the BASIL GUI some information about the data and the analysis we want to perform.

-On the 'Input Data' tab we need to sepcify the 'Acquisition parameters':
+On the 'Input Data' tab we need to specify the 'Acquisition parameters':

   -  Labelling - cASL/pcASL (the deafult option).
   -  Bolus duration (s) - 1.8 (default).